Skip to content

 The rule the bench actually uses is simple.
 Bring the aqueous to two pH units below the pKa for an acid (un-ionised, extractable) or two units above the pKa for a base.
 For a barbiturate with pKa near 7.5, pH 2 to 3 puts the drug in its HA form and ether pulls it out cleanly.
 For an opioid with pKa near 8, pH 9.5 to 10 puts the drug in its free base form and chloroform pulls it out cleanly.
 For a benzodiazepine with pKa near 3 in the acidic and around 11 in the basic group, the molecule is best extracted at a near-neutral pH where neither group is fully ionised, which is why the neutral fraction exists at all.

 The acid fraction is dominated by sedative-hypnotic barbiturates and the analgesic-antipyretic group.
-Phenobarbital (pKa 7.4) is the workhorse anticonvulsant in Indian government neurological practice, the cheap legacy drug that still turns up in elderly suicides.
+Phenobarbital (pKa 7.4) is a legacy anticonvulsant that continues to appear in elderly suicides across Indian casework.
 Pentobarbital (pKa 8.1) and thiopental (pKa 7.6) appear in legacy euthanasia and veterinary contexts.
 Salicylates land here as aspirin hydrolysed in plasma to salicylic acid (pKa 3.0), and the Trinder reaction with ferric chloride gives the characteristic violet at the bench.
 NSAIDs like ibuprofen and diclofenac, the most prescribed analgesic combination in Indian outpatient practice, partition cleanly at pH 2.5.
 Paracetamol (pKa 9.5) partitions into the acid fraction despite its alkaline-leaning pKa because its phenolic group is weakly acidic and its low molecular polarity favours organic at pH 2.5.
 Above 150 mg per kg paracetamol is hepatotoxic, and the autopsy picture is fatty liver with centrilobular necrosis.

 The Indian DFC caseload has its own signature.
 Metro SFSLs in Delhi, Mumbai, Bengaluru and Hyderabad see alprazolam dropped into tea, coffee or soft drinks in date-rape cases.
 The drug works because it dissolves invisibly, has no marked taste at low concentration, and produces anterograde amnesia at doses below 1 mg.
 The victim remembers being at a coffee shop or in a hotel room and then nothing until the next morning, and a sexual assault complaint follows.
 The toxicology requisition typically arrives 12 to 48 hours after the event.
 Blood is the more reliable matrix when collection is prompt; hair becomes the matrix of choice for delayed reporting.